CaseyHaralson/pinkyring/README.md

 To create a new project from one of the [templates](#templates):
 1. Run the pinkyring command: `npx pinkyring`
 2. Select "Create new project"
+3. Select the template
-3. Type in the name of your project
+4. Type in the name of your project

 A new project from the selected template will be created in the current directory.
 Change to the new project folder and open the readme.